 Amin was born in Tehran, Iran, grew up in Toronto, Canada, and lives in San Francisco, California.
-He graduated with a Bachelor of Computer Science and a minor in Social Psychology from University of Waterloo and a Masters of Software Management from Carnegie Mellon University, SV campus in NASA Ames Research Park.
+He graduated with a Masters of Software Management from Carnegie Mellon University, SV campus in NASA Ames Research Park, and a Bachelor of Computer Science and a minor in Social Psychology from University of Waterloo.

 Chief of Software